 Support increased resources for working families and funding that helps our aging and elderly homeless, which a University of Pennsylvania study forecasts will nearly triple by 2030, as well as interim housing solutions that aid our unsheltered homeless.

-Treat housing as infrastructure: Expand tools and financing to stimulate private market production of affordable housing for working and low-income families.
+Treat housing as infrastructure: Expand tools and financing to stimulate private market production of affordable housing for middle and low-income families.
 Provide increased incentives for affordable and attainable housing construction near concentrated employment centers and transit hubs.
-Reduce the 50% test for tax-exempt bonds to 25% for LIHTC-funded projects.
 Work to increase investment in down-payment assistance and produce more affordable housing available for purchase.
+Oppose widespread tariffs on building materials required for housing development.

-Stop homelessness before it happens: Invest in cost-effective strategies to prevent housing- insecure families from becoming homeless in the first place.
+Stop homelessness before it happens: Invest in cost-effective strategies to prevent housing-insecure families from becoming homeless in the first place.
 Expand recent successful efforts, like the existing Emergency Rental Assistance Program, into a permanent stabilizing fund to provide one-time, short-term emergency housing assistance to very low-income households that lack any cushion when facing a housing emergency.
 Invest in prevention and stabilization up front – including mental health and substance abuse treatment, with an increased focus on resources to address the fentanyl and methamphetamine crisis.
+Increase the restrictive cap on Project-Based Vouchers to build new housing.
+Protect federal investments in permanent supportive housing and prevent disruptions to critical federal homelessness funding.

 Invest in new ideas: Create a Housing Innovation Fund that encourages new funding for innovative affordable housing models and innovative building techniques that support the development of collaborative, cross-sector projects in local communities to address homelessness and affordable housing challenges, such as the Neighborhood Homes Tax Credit, non-congregate transitional shelter villages, safe parking sites, accessory dwelling units (ADUs), panelized modular structures, and innovative regional housing solutions.